Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 11. When talking to ADHD child, it seems like talking to walls because he does not seem to listen when spoken to directly.

-12. He/she never follow instructions and fail to finish schoolwork, chores, or duties in the workplace.
+12. He/she rarely follows instructions and fails to finish schoolwork, chores, or duties in the workplace.

 13. They might have trouble organizing activities.